python-ugame/ugame-docs/project.rst

 If you prefer a bit more old-school means of communication, there is also a ``##ugame`` IRC channel on `Freenode<http://freenode.net>`.

 Please use the GitHub's issue tracker to report any bugs you find.
-Also, the wikis are enabled in the repositories, so you can use them to share any information you think would be useful.
+Also, `the wiki<https://github.com/python-ugame/ugame-docs/wiki>` is available, so you can share any information you think would be useful.